cockpit-project/cockpit/doc/protocol.md

         "reason": "not-authorized"
     }

 Any protocol participant can send this message.
-The cockpit-agent and cockpit-ws backends will send this message when a channel closes whether because of an error or a normal closure.
+The cockpit-bridge and cockpit-ws backends will send this message when a channel closes whether because of an error or a normal closure.
 The frontend cockpit-web will send this when it wants to close a channel normally.